-The SATCE Working Group will update ARINC Report 439: Guidance for Simulated Air Traffic Control Environments in Flight Simulation Training Devices.
-The project will result in Supplement 1 to ARINC Report 439.
+The SATCE Working Group will update ARINC Specification 439A: Guidance for Simulated Air Traffic Control Environments in Flight Simulation Training Devices.
+The project will result in Supplement 1 to ARINC Specification 439A.

-The project defines and develops guidance on the provision of SATCE in FSTDs for the benefit of flight crew training.
-The guidance recommends a more mature set of requirements, and provides commentary on scope, currently available technologies, integration, qualification, and maintenance.
-SATCE feature and fidelity requirements are mapped to the type (level) of training to be delivered.
+The project defines and develops guidance on the provision of Simulated ATC Environment (SATCE, pronounced ‘sat-see’) in FSTDs for the benefit of flight crew training.
+The guidance recommends a more mature set of requirements, and provides commentary on scope, integration, qualification, and maintenance.

 The working group and document provides the following benefits to industry:

-For more information, please subscribe to the SATCE mailing list by using the link at the bottom of this page.
+For more information, please subscribe to the SATCE mailing list.